Amitrout17/Assignment-Project/README.md

 1. Open a terminal and navigate to the main directory.

-2. Run the following commands in the main directory of the folder:
+2. Run the following commands in the main directory of the folder (linkdedIn):

-   npm install
+Step 1 : npm install (This will install all the dependencies)

-   npm run dev
+Step 2 : npm run dev (This will run the backend)

 3.Move to client by doing cd client. the do the following :

-   npm install
+Step 1 : npm install (This will install all frontend dependencies)

-   npm start
+Step 2 : npm start (This will start the frontend)

+IMP : Make sure that the backend runs before the frontend / client starts